danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 There is a long discussion on how and when to use named form (outdated by 8 years, but still why not): [on swift forums](https://forums.swift.org/t/when-to-use-argument-labels-a-new-approach/1289)

-### Remark on Swift function arguments

-There is a way to pass an argument without specifying an argument label: give it an “empty” label (`func test(_ a: Int) {}`).

-All arguments in Swift **still have fixed positions**, and you cannot change their order, despite them being uniquely named.
+It is important to notice, that all arguments in Swift **still have fixed positions**, and you cannot change their order, despite them being passed in named form.
+Perhaps due to this, or due to argument labels being nothing more that separators in this situations, they do not have to be unique, in fact.

-If you don’t explicitly specify the argument label, it will be implicitly equal to the parameter name.
+On the implementation side, all the arguments are still mapped positionally, but the presence of the argument name is checked (if the argument label for this parameter was not set to "empty".

-## Other remarks on function arguments in Kotlin
+#### Remark: function arguments in Kotlin

 Named arguments do not have to be passed in specific orders.
 Named and unnamed arguments can be mixed, but only when the values of all other arguments *can be deduced* from the named ones.
 That is not always clear.
 There can be only one variadic argument in a function, but it can be placed at any point of the arguments list, although all arguments after it have to be in a named form.
 Except for the case, when the last argument is a (lambda) function, which does not have to be named if passed as a trailing lambda